jamesduncombe/macaco/README.md

 ## Todo

 - Add further reflection methods to be able to inspect the mail object
-- Add support for Sendgrid's send method
+- Add support for other API's send methods

 ## Contributing